PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-09 11:15:31
+Last updated: 2024-04-09 11:16:04
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: They say the king loved to hunt.
+The things we love destroy us every time, lad.
+Remember that.  -  Jeor Mormont